 - 1. Separate channel for the Arpeggiator is possible, see MIDI configuration. - 2.
 Transmitted are notes played by the Arpeggiator and/or notes forwarded from the MIDI input if enabled. - 3.
 Range is configurable, see MIDI configuration. - 4.
-Documented in a separate table. - 5.
-Disabled by default, configurable in the Tempo section. - 6.
-Preset page can be controlled using Bank select (Control Change 0 and 32).
+Routing is configurable, see Routable controllers and parameters and Fixed controllers and parameters. - 5.
+Disabled by default, configurable in the Tempo section. - Preset page can be controlled using Bank select CC: 0-1 System, 32-34 User, 64-68 External preset pages. - 7.
+Also see MIDI Polyphonic Expression (MPE) support.